Jerey/mara-x-meter/README.md

 Some inspiration for this project:

-- [Lelit Insider](https://www.youtube.com/watch?v=9NL6yeq7sMM): This is probably the origin of most mara x modifications including the data extraction.
-It shows how the connection to the mara x can be done with a laptop.
+- [Lelit Insider](https://www.youtube.com/watch?v=9NL6yeq7sMM): This is probably the origin of most mara-x modifications including the data extraction.
+It shows how the connection to the mara-x can be done with a laptop.
-- [This reddit post](https://www.reddit.com/r/espresso/comments/hft5zv/data_visualisation_lelit_marax_mod/) shows how a mara x owner extracts the data, stores it to a database and visualizes it.
+- [This reddit post](https://www.reddit.com/r/espresso/comments/hft5zv/data_visualisation_lelit_marax_mod/) shows how a mara-x owner extracts the data, stores it to a database and visualizes it.
 - [Another github repository](https://github.com/alexrus/marax_timer) shows how the data is visualized on an oled display and also includes, how the shot timer is triggered by extracting the pump running state.

 Since I wanted the shot timer and the graphs, I decided to create my own project.
 To reduce the visual impact on the looks of the espresso machine, I decided to go with an e-ink display.